Sacheth-Ranganathasetty-Tenugondlu/IS601-Assignment1/README.md

 # IS601-Assignment1
-## This is the commint on the branch.
+## This is the commit on the branch.